ShawnshanksGui/multiverse_network/README.md

-# Multiverse network
+# Multiverse Network Simulator

-GPU Accelerated Network DES
+GPU Accelerated Network Discrete-event Simulator

 # How to use this repository